 Update: Engineering and Maintenance (E&M), in partnership with SWA, has identified accessible station entrance locations for automatic door opener hardware to be installed throughout the subway system.
-E&M has procured the automated door hardware materials needed for installation and has begun the installation process.
-The plan for all identified locations is to complete installation by the end of 2021 and for the openers to be active in early 2022.
+E&M has procured the automated door hardware materials needed for installation and has begun the installation process- 9 of 33 new locations have been completed.
+All automated openers are expected to be operational in early 2022.

-11. Path of Travel Improvements
+12. Path of Travel Improvements